2.4. TensorIR: Tensor Program Abstraction Case Study

 • For loop iterations.

-• Block and block axes properties.
+• Blocks and block axes properties.

 In this section, we have gone through one example instance of TensorIR that covers the most common elements in MLC.